varrahan/tt-metrics-exporter/docs/README.md

 This documentation is local to the telemetry exporter so `src/telemetry` can be split into a separate repository without depending on the root project docs.

-The exporter is a C++ node-local service for Tenstorrent hosts.
+The exporter is a Python node-local service for Tenstorrent hosts.
 It scans `/sys/class/tenstorrent`, exposes Prometheus metrics at `/metrics`, and exposes typed DRA-friendly device data at `/v1/devices`.

 Runtime validation that depends on `tt-kmd`, `/sys/class/tenstorrent`, `/dev/tenstorrent`, Docker, `kind`, or TT-Metalium must run from the QEMU `ttsim` VM or a physical Tenstorrent host.
-Host-side checks are suitable for CMake builds and unit tests only.
+Host-side checks are suitable for package builds and unit tests only.

 Do not use `tt-smi` as an exporter source.
 The exporter collects only from safe node-local sources: `tt-kmd` sysfs, backing PCI sysfs, `hwmon` when available,